rothgar/netdata-wiki/snmp.node.js.md

 3. One chart for packets output
 4. 24 charts (one for each port) of the switch.
 It also appends the port names as defined at the switch to the chart titles.

+This switch has a very slow SNMP processors.
+To respond, it needs about 8 seconds, so I have set the refresh frequency (`update_every`) to 15 seconds.

 ```js
 {
         "enable_autodetect": false,